-Hypoglycemia or a "Hypo" is defined as a blood glucose level (blood sugar) less than 4.0 mmol/l.
-What might make a child go hypo?
+Hypoglycemia or a "Hypo" is defined as a blood glucose level (blood sugar) less than 4.0 mmol/L. What might make a child go hypo?

-- Too much insulin, timed wrong or wrong type - Missed meals or meal carbohydrate counted incorrectly

-The child has been more active than usual
+- Too much insulin, timed wrong or wrong type. - Missed meals or meal carbohydrate counted incorrectly. - The child has been more active than usual.

-How to recognise a hypo
+How to recognise hypoglycaemia